galaxyproject/training-material/topics/assembly/tutorials/ERGA-post-assembly-QC/tutorial.md

 title: ERGA post-assembly QC
 questions:
 - "What combination of tools can assess the quality of a genome assembly?"
-- "What metrics can help to analyse the quality of an asembly?"
+- "What metrics can help to analyse the quality of an assembly?"
 - "How do we evaluate the outputs?"
 objectives:
 - "Apply the post-assembly-QC-workflow using the necessary tools"